json-ql/jsonql-core/README.md

 ## Query builder abstraction

 A query builder is an abstraction used to fetch paginated data from the persistence storage depending on the incoming request comprised of the combination of filters.
-Before you get the data you need to implement you own frame with custom filters:
+Before you get the data, you need to implement you own frame with custom filters:

 ```java
 class UserFilter extends DefaultPageableRequest {